 With the school year underway and before traditional college rankings are delivered en masse, there’s a new metric that prospective students are considering before casting their applications next fall: Which schools have the highest grades on Twitter?
-But prospective students aren’t the only ones who should be paying attention; brands can look to university social accounts to improve their social media efforts.
+But prospective students aren’t the only ones who should be paying attention; colleges and universities can look to their social accounts to improve their social media efforts.

 At a time when the world’s leading brands put millions of dollars into improving marketing strategies, a university’s social media score can no longer be ignored.
 It may seem trivial, but college social media rankings are key to understanding social media savviness in general.

 Applying social media analytics to rank the social media scores of the top 150 colleges in the country yielded interesting results.
 Specifically, how are these schools using Twitter as extensions of their academic profiles and as snapshots of community engagement?
 Examining how these universities engage with their myriad constituencies provides insight into the best social media practices across all universities (and by extension, brands).
 After crunching the data, here are the top five:

 What accounts for these colleges’ successes digital savvy, and more importantly, what can we as marketers and communications professionals learn from them?

 It’s important to take the initiative: Today’s students are tomorrow’s business and thought leaders.

 One question to ask is: “Can you tap into the zeitgeist?”
 Trends that are embraced socially become dominant beliefs and ideas, so making decisions based on these trends is quickly becoming a winning marketing strategy.
 Trending terms are more than ephemeral; when viewed and analyzed, they predict business and marketing trends.